Bigsby/aoc/README.md

-# aoc
+# Advent of Code

-Advent of Code
+Solving the challenges in [Advent of Code]O(https://adventofcode.com/).